skip to Main Content

 1 Corinthians 11:21: “For in eating, each one goes ahead with his own meal.
 One goes hungry, another gets drunk.”

 • Exegetical Argument: The Lord’s Supper was instituted during the Passover meal—a deipnon, meaning the main evening feast.
-The Corinthian passage proves this continued in the early church.
+The Corinthian passage proves this continued in the early assembly.
 The abuse Paul condemns—some getting drunk—is impossible if they were only consuming a thimble of juice.
 The Greek word for “supper” is deipnon, a shared feast.
 The problem was their gluttony and division during this communal meal, not the fact that a meal was taking place.

 Scriptural Foundation 5: The Command Requires a Physical, Unified Gathering

 1 Corinthians 11:17-18, 20, 33: “But in the following instructions I do not commend you, because when you come together it is not for the better but for the worse.
-For, in the first place, when you come together as a church, I hear that there are divisions among you… When you come together, it is not the Lord’s supper that you eat… So then, my brothers, when you come together to eat, wait for one another.”
+For, in the first place, when you come together as a church (assembly), I hear that there are divisions among you… When you come together, it is not the Lord’s supper that you eat… So then, my brothers, when you come together to eat, wait for one another.”

 • Exegetical Argument: The phrase “come together” translates the Greek word synerchomai, which means to physically assemble in one location.
 Paul’s entire correction hinges on this physical unity.
 The command to “wait for one another” (v.33) is nonsensical in an online setting where people log in at a set time.
 It is an instruction for a single physical gathering where the body acts as one.
 A virtual meeting cannot fulfill this command.